Projects

 SAVE African Rhino Foundation has been supporting FZS with equipment such as uniforms in the hopes that they will be ready to receive rhino into the National Park once the rhino security is under control.
 This necessitates massive training programmes, secure fencing and adequate housing for the rangers and their families.

-In recent years we have spent more than $50,000 on this project for field uniforms and aircraft maintenance.
+In recent years we have spent more than $50,000 on this project for field uniforms and aircraft maintenance, though we’re not involved anymore as they are totally self sufficient.

 Greater Lebombo Conservancy